joshuabootcamp/Project1josh/README.md

 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
 - Run the playbook, and navigate to etc/ansible/ansible.cfg to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:_
-- _Which file is the playbook? .YML Where do you copy it? /etc/ansible/files
+- Which file is the playbook? .YML Where do you copy it? /etc/ansible/files
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ ssh azadmin@jump ip sudo docker start jankey_ham sudo docker attach jankey_ham
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on? ssh azadmin@jump ip sudo docker start jankey_ham sudo docker attach jankey_ham